Orene Ai'i

 Orene Ai'i (born 23 September 1979) is a Samoan-born, New Zealand rugby union player who played as a first five-eighth and fullback for the Blues in Super Rugby and Northland in the ITM Cup.
 He is currently a player and assistant backs coach for the LA Giltinis in Major League Rugby (MLR).

 Professional career

 Ai'i made his professional rugby debut in 2000 against the ACT Brumbies.

 He previously played for Toyota Verblitz in Japan and Toulon in France.

 Starting in August 2016, he played fly-half/fullback for the San Francisco Rush in PRO Rugby, America's first professional rugby league.

 Ai'i re-joined the Blues as an injury cover after his contract with Toyota Verblitz was completed.

+Match Fit

+Ai'i was drafted in Season 4 of Match Fit: Union vs. League in 2024 as a cover for Piri Weepu in the beach rugby game in Piha Beach.
+He scored a hat-trick and helped Union to win over League.